 - Allow your baby as much peace and quiet as possible. - Talk to your baby when they are awake.
-You may like to sing or read from a book to them. - Keep still if your baby is looking at you as they may find it difficult to follow a moving object. - Be patient and watch your baby.
+You may like to sing or read from a book to them. - Move your head slowly as your baby is looking at you as they will begin to follow a moving object. - Your baby will like to be held close and they may snuggle into your body. - Be patient and watch your baby.
 Observe when they are calm and when they appear to need rest.
 You will soon learn to recognise your baby's individual cues.
 Don't rely on the monitors - learn to understand your baby!